ULJ-Yale/qunex/README.md

 * 0.13.1 [matlab] Updated reading of dscalar and pconn files
 * 0.13.2 [library] Updated mnap environment script for better git handling and checks
 * 0.13.3 [matlab] Fixed a bug and implemented printing in long format for g_ExtractROIValues
+* 0.13.4 [niutilities] Updated inline documentation and defaults related to logging

 =======
 [Mind and Brain Lab]: http://mblab.si